-Bruce Powell is a consultant on Jewish school management.
+Bruce Powell is Interim Dean of the School of Jewish Education and Leadership at the AJU and a consultant on Jewish school management.
 His illustrious career includes serving as the founding General Studies Principal at Yeshiva University of Los Angeles High Schools, the first Headmaster of the Milken Community High School, and the founding Head of School at de Toledo High School (formerly New Community Jewish High School in Los Angeles).
 In addition to building three Jewish high schools in Los Angeles, Dr. Powell served for five years as the summer director of the Brandeis Collegiate Institute in Simi Valley, California, creating educational programs for Jewish youth from around the world.